-A nebulizer is a medical device which delivers medicine in the form of a mist.
-Users breathe-in the medicine (the mist) directly into their lungs.
-The medicine is first administered into the device in its liquid form and then is transformed into a breathable substance.
+A nebulizer is a medical device that delivers medicine in the form of a mist.
+The user administers the medicine into the device in its liquid form and the nebulizer transforms it into a breathable substance.
+The patient then inhales the mist directly into the lungs.

 - A mouthpiece